getgrav/grav-learn/pages/17/09.webservers-hosting/05.deploying-with-git/doc.md

 **/config/security.yaml
 [/codesh]

+> [!CAUTION]
-!!
-If you are using a custom or inherited theme that you want to include in your source control, subsitute `MY_CUSTOM_THEME` above with the theme name.
+> If you are using a custom or inherited theme that you want to include in your source control, subsitute `MY_CUSTOM_THEME` above with the theme name.
 Consider doing the same for any site-specific custom plugins.